Top 5 at 5: Measles Surge in Southeast Asia

 • Graft charges against Penang ex-Deputy Chief Minister: Former Deputy Chief Minister of Penang, P. Ramasamy was recently charged with 17 counts of breach of trust.
 This is connected to his role as the head of the Penang Hindu Endowments Board.
 To talk about the charges and the issue of corruption in state governance, we are joined by Predeep Nambiar from Free Malaysia Today’s Penang Bureau.

-• University Malaya wants more autonomy: Vice-chancellor of UM said that the university is making moves to achieve full autonomy.
-They aim to eventually be governed independently and reduce their governmental reliance.
-Professor Zaharom Nain, Director of the Allianz Centre for Governance at University Malaya joins us to discuss this change in practice.
+• University Malaya wants more autonomy: The vice-chancellor of UM has announced efforts to secure full autonomy, aiming to reduce governmental dependence and transition to independent governance.
+Professor Zaharom Nain, Director of the Allianz Centre for Governance at Universiti Malaya, joins us to explore what this shift means in practice.

 Image Credit: Shutterstock